“What is Your Weakness?” Job Interview Question

 This is the first step in answering this question.
 The interview is also about the company as it is about you.
 When sharing your strengths in an interview, it must be in line with what the company needs.
 To achieve this:

-After learning about all of this, identify your most relevant strengths in relation to the job requirements and discuss how these strengths can contribute to the organization.
+After learning about all of this, identify your most relevant strengths about the job requirements and discuss how these strengths can contribute to the organization.

 Connect your strengths to the job role in a way that positions you as someone who can advance their goals and solve their problems.